-At Apex, our state-certified termite control specialists use the latest technology, products and methods to successfully treat brick, block, frame, and metal structures throughout Florida — commercial and residential.
+At Apex, our state-certified termite control specialists use the latest technology, products, and methods to successfully treat brick, block, frame, and metal structures throughout Florida, both commercial and residential.
 From fence posts to facilities at Kennedy Space Center, we’ve treated it all, and all of our customers benefit from the experience.

 Did you know more than one type of termite can damage your home?
 Termites are a fact of life in Florida but they’re not all alike, so the first step in initiating proper termite treatment is a thorough inspection of the property to identify specifically which termite is causing the problem.
 Contact us today to learn more.

 Serving Florida coast to coast since 1985, Apex prides itself on providing a professional service with a personal touch and we won’t stop until the job is done.
 Contact the Tampa & Orlando termite control experts today for a free same-day inspection if you think you’re dealing with a termite infestation.

 Subterranean termites are the most destructive insect pests in the United States.
 They cause financial and emotional damage when they demolish one of your most valuable possessions – your home.

 This destruction crew lives up to ten feet underground in a colony, where they number in the hundreds of thousands.
 One colony can forage for food in an area the size of a football field!
 Their primary food source includes dead trees and brush, but once they find your home, they notify the whole clan that they’ve discovered fresh timber, making your home or business the perfect meal for a horde of termites.